SalesforceLabs/Mockup-Components/README.md

 ![Screenshot of Placeholders](docs/images/placeholderComponent.png)

-Note that this is quite a bit easier size than it would be on a rich text.
+Note that this is quite a bit easier to specify the size than with the standard rich text component.

 #### App Builder Properties